Superlatives For Every Absolutely Bonkers Moment Of Netflix's 'Too Hot To Handle'

 Most Attitude: Lana, who might be AI, but still shaded Chloe’s smarts by spelling out her name for her.
 Girl is not trifling.

-Most Likely To Join The Triwizard Tournament: Francesa, who might be giving ten points to Gryffindor, but is definitely losing money for that kiss with Haley.
+Most Likely To Join The Triwizard Tournament: Francesca, who might be giving ten points to Gryffindor, but is definitely losing money for that kiss with Haley.
 She’s not yet a wizard, Harry.

 Episode 3: “Revenge Is a Dish Best Served Hot”